konflux-ci/service-provider-integration-operator/docs/USER.md

 That is why SPI provides options to alter the content of config.json.
 You can read more about this topic [here](https://kubernetes.io/docs/concepts/containers/images/#config-json).

+Users can configure the specific value of `_host_` (see example json bellow) in config.json through two annotations which can be set in the SPIAccessTokenBinding's `spec.secret.annotations` field.

+### Annotation 'spi.appstudio.redhat.com/config-json-type'

+This annotation can have three values: `docker`, `kubernetes`, and `explicit`.

+#### 'docker'
-By default, SPI creates the Secret with config.json in this format where the value of `_host_` depends on the specific service provider, e.g. `quay.io` for Quay.:
+Specifying `docker` is the same as not specifying any annotation at all.
+In this case, SPI creates the Secret with config.json in this format where the value of `_host_` is the URL host of the specific service provider, e.g. `quay.io` for Quay.:
 ```json
 {
     "auths": {